roger-lau/sonatype-troubleshoot/README.md

 Repeat these step for other components that show up as no local cache.
 If you face "Blocked by project" error, please follow instructions from [this website](https://newbedev.com/microsoft-aspnetcore-app-2-1-1-upgrade-blocked-by-project).

+#### Result:
+The component list in the Visual Studio Plugin is populated.